dmccreary/moving-rainbow/docs/getting-started/updating-firmware.md

 complicated step and makes our examples less portable.
 If we use the built-in NeoPixel library our code will be consistent with the other examples on the internet.

+## Framebuffer Drawing Update

+One other change that happened was when the MicroPython firmware library extended the framebuffer drawing library to include both ellipse and polygon drawing functions.
+Before this update, each display driver needed to include their own individual functions for drawing shapes beyond the basic rectangular drawing functions.
+After this update, all our drawing libraries that used framebuffers could call functions directly in firmware.
+This made the functions uniform across all our libraries.